TheToolbox/njms.rocks/README.md

 # NJMS.rocks

 This repo contains all of the code that powers NJMS.rocks, a site dedicated to simplifying and improving student life at NJMS.
+Click 'edit' to edit this page!

 # Architecture
 A major goal of the project is to be sustainable over the long term and to require little maintainance.